dentarg/auth0-blog/_posts/2017-03-20-how-to-become-a-data-driven-marketer.md

 ![Clearbit bio data driven marketing](https://cdn.auth0.com/blog/data-driven/bio.png) [Source](http://blog.clearbit.com/5-ways-to-use-clearbits-enrichment-api/)

 Clearbit then lets you segment customers based on the characteristics you're interested in (location, industry, social media preferences).
 From there you can build targeted campaigns.
-If you want to focus on developers in New York City who work for companies with more 100 employees, now you have the data to do that.
+If you want to focus on developers in New York City who work for companies with more than 100 employees, now you have the data to do that.

 Keep in mind that your buyer personas will evolve over time.
 As their characteristics shift, change your campaigns accordingly.

 ## Compare Lead Generation From Different Sources

 Lead generation plays an essential role in marketing and attracting the right customers.
 If you're not actively pursuing it, you're ignoring a crucial piece needed to grow your business.
-You likely won't see the returns you expect from your growth strategies (https://amplitude.com/mobile-analytics) if they aren't seen by the folks they're designed for.
+You likely won't see the returns you expect from your [growth strategies](https://amplitude.com/mobile-analytics) if they aren't seen by the folks they're designed for.

 More and more of our transactions, both financial and social, take place in the digital world.
 You probably interact with your customers online, whether it's on Twitter or via comments on your blog.

 But to turn casual interaction into lead generation, you have to be clear about who your ideal customers are and what channels work best for reaching out to them.
 If you've developed the latest wearable gadget for millennials, it probably doesn't make sense to use direct mail to get their attention.
 A few well-timed tweets are more likely to pique their interest.

 One way to know what approach attracts people to your site is to track specific events.
-Whether it's newsletter signups or signups to access an online tool, you can add a snippet of code to your site to track which events get the most leads.
-A tool like Keen.io helps you see where leads are coming from (https://auth0.com/rules/send-events-keenio) once you've added their snippet.
+Whether it's newsletter subscriptions or signups to access an online tool, you can add a snippet of code to your site to track which events get the most leads.
+A tool like [Keen.io](https://keen.io/) helps you [see where leads are coming from](https://auth0.com/rules/send-events-keenio) once you've added their snippet.

 ```js
 function(user, context, callback) {